This post may contain affiliate links. Please read our disclosure policy.

 • Place the beef skewers on the grill and flip every minute for a total of 5 minutes or until the meat reaches 130 degrees internal temp.

-• Before serving, brush the remaining chimichurri over the grilled chimichurri steak skewers.
+• Before serving, brush the chimichurri over the grilled steak skewers.

 Nutrition